mambrocio/p5.js/PleaseREADME.md

 Using p5.js I will try for myself as a goal to atleast upload one or two small tasks or projects to complete.

-Please navigate the branches of this repository there you will see the files of my attempts and learning.